Denver firefighter suspended for stuffed rat left near bunk of witness - NewsBreak

 A Denver Public Safety disciplinary letter said firefighter Aaron McNally placed the rat as a threat toward another firefighter who testified in a discipline hearing against a friend of McNally’s who’d been demoted.
 The department says McNally intended to call the firefighter a “rat” for participating in the hearing.

-McNally was suspended for 408 hours, the letter states.Strip club baseball bat killer found guilty
+McNally was suspended for 408 hours, the letter states.West Virginia rests its case in major opioid trial

 The firefighter who received the rat ended up not testifying in the case out of fear of repercussions, according to the disciplinary letter.